ciderapp/Cider-2/README.md

 No, donors are not allowed to distribute the builds of Cider-2.
 The builds are provided exclusively to donors for personal use and are not intended for distribution.

+**5. Will Crossfade be implemented?**

+Crossfade is a feature that has been requested many times, however its implementation would require a lot of time, and the team's time ie better spent working on other essential functionality.
+If Apple adds Crossfade to MusicKit then we can easily enable it, but until then we cannot do anything.

+**6. Is there going to be an EQ?**

+An EQ is very possible in the future as we did have an implementation on Cider-1.
+However, the audio area of Cider-2 is in a reduced state, so this may be a while.

 ## License

 Cider-2 is distributed under a proprietary license.
 The source code is not publicly available.
 Access to the builds is provided to donors and purchasers through the official Discord server, Steam, and the Microsoft Store.